blaenk/site/content/notes/algorithms.md

       continue; // check if already connected
     }

-    uf.union(v, w); // if not, merge them in the union-find data structure mst.enqueue(e); // add the edge to result
+    uf.unionSites(v, w); // if not, merge them in the union-find data structure mst.enqueue(e); // add the edge to result
   }
 }